AKEric/skinner/README.md

 import skinner.core as skinCore skinCore.test()
 ```
-You can also access/run the test suite via the UI -> Extras tab.
+You can also access/run the test suite via the UI -> Extras tab (see how to open the UI below).

 It should be noted that after install, importing ```skinner.core``` will run ```skinner.utils.confirmDependencies```, and will print any errors found to the Script Editor.